 The Board has been made aware by abrdn that some investors have received telephone calls from people purporting to work for abrdn, or third parties, who have offered to buy their investment company shares.
-These may be scams which attempt to gain personal information with which to commit identity fraud or could be 'boiler room' scams where a payment from an investor is required to release the supposed payment for their shares
+These may be scams which attempt to gain personal information with which to commit identity fraud or could be 'boiler room' scams where a payment from an investor is required to release the supposed payment for their shares.

 These callers do not work for abrdn and any third party making such offers has no link with the abrdn Group. abrdn never makes these types of offers and does not 'cold-call' investors in this way.
-If investors have any doubt over the veracity of a caller, they should not offer any personal information, end the call and contact abrdn's investor services centre using the details provided below.
+If investors have any doubt over the veracity of a caller, they should not offer any personal information and end the call.
+The Financial Conduct Authority provides advice with respect to share fraud and boiler room scams at: fca.org.uk/consumers/ scams.